LinFlo-Net: A two-stage deep learning method to generate simulation ready meshes of the heart: Methods

 We performed numerical integration using an explicit 4th order Runge-Kutta scheme.
-To minimize integration errors, we clipped the norm of the flow vector field to approximately 1 voxel spacing.
-This ensures that a vertex cannot travel more than a distance of 1 voxel per time step, enforcing a constraint similar to the Courant-Friedrichs-Lewy condition in numerical analysis.
+Numerical integration is an approximation to the ``true'' integral and accumulates error over time.
+Prior flow-based approaches \cite{lebrat2021corticalflow} aim to minimize integration errors by controlling the time-step size based on the Lipschitz constant of the flow vector field.
+However, by doing this, the time-step size of integration is controlled by the region with the largest Lipschitz constant, possibly resulting in undesirably small time steps globally.
+We propose here an alternative strategy to mitigate the accumulation of integration error.
+We enforce the condition that a vertex cannot travel more than a distance of 1 voxel per time step by upper-bounding the L2 norm of the flow vector field.
+This condition is similar to the Courant-Friedrichs-Lewy (CFL) condition in numerical analysis.
+We refer the reader to a standard resource on numerical analysis such as \cite{leveque2007finite} for a more detailed discussion on the CFL condition.
 If $v$ is the predicted flow vector field before clipping, we compute the clipped flow vector field $v_{\mathrm{clip}}$ as,

 where $\alpha$ is a parameter that is set to approximately 1-voxel spacing.
-Since the normalized image coordinates is a cube ranging across $[0,1]^3$ and that is discretized into $128^3$ uniform voxels, we took $\alpha = 0.0075 < 1/128$.
 Notice that $v_{\mathrm{clip}}$ has an L2 norm upper-bounded by $\alpha$.
-Alternative approaches \cite{lebrat2021corticalflow} minimize integration errors by controlling the time-step size based on the Lipschitz constant of the flow vector field.
-However, by doing this, the time-step size of integration is controlled by the region with the largest Lipschitz constant, possibly resulting in undesirably small time steps globally.
+Since the normalized image coordinates is a cube ranging across $[0,1]^3$ and is discretized into $128^3$ uniform voxels, the voxel-spacing in normalized image coordinates is $1/128 \approx 0.0078$.
+Thus we took $\alpha = 0.0075 < 1/128$.
 By clipping the flow-field, we are able to use a uniform step-size throughout the training process.
+We empirically observed that clipping the flow vector field resulted in a reduction in the number of self-intersecting faces suggesting that this simple strategy can be effective at controlling error due to numerical integration.